 Address.
 327 Maha Chai Road near Pad Thai Thip Samai

 Between the Democracy Monument and the Red Giant Swing (Sao Chincha), many restaurants offer a wide choice of good Thai dishes and desserts, as well to chill in a beautiful teak wood old house recently lovingly renovated as a cafe

 Tien Song Ped Yang

-Established for more than 65 years, the house specialty is duck, and especially the ped yang (roasted duck).
+Established for more than 65 years, duck is the house specialty, and especially the ped yang (roasted duck).
 In a setting that, like many of its neighbors, has remained almost intact since its creation, the duck is excellent, very tender and the sauce (Hoisin) is good and it’s also cheap.
 Many regulars, good service, the young waitress speaks a little English.
 Amateur of this dish I am never disappointed, although my preference is the one of “dancing duck” on Rama 4 in Khlong Toei.
 The menu also offers crispy pork “moo krop“, roast red pork, or wonton noodle soup and other dishes.

 Located just in front of City Hall